cherren8/RPD/README.md

 # RPD
 Function and Analysis Scripts for Ratio Percentile Deviation Method:

+Please find the RPD function script in the MainText folder

 The RPD function is intended to be used as follows: copy or download the RPD function script, and run the entire script to load the calc.rpd() function into your R environment.
 Then, use the function as follows:

 calc.rpd(ref = XXXX, test = YYYY, ref.pers = ZZZZ)